tc39/proposal-smart-pipelines/readme.md

 A pipe operator between two expressions forms a **pipe expression**.
 One or more pipe expressions in a chain form a **pipeline**.

+A **pipeline-level expression** is an expression at the same [precedence level of the pipe operator][operator precedence].
+Although all pipelines are pipeline-level expressions, most pipeline-level expressions are not actually pipelines.
+Conditional operations, logical-or operations, or any other expressions that have tighter [operator precedence][] than the pipe operation – those are also pipeline-level expressions.

+### Head, head value, body, pipeline value, topical style, bare style
 For each pipe expression, the expression before the pipe is the pipeline’s **head**.
 A pipeline’s head may also be called its **left-hand side (LHS)**, because it’s left to the pipe.
 (The head could also be referred to as the pipe’s